Mercerenies/a-turtles-troll/README.md

 ### Version 1.18

+* Poké Balls can be crafted and thrown to capture mobs
 * Iron golems are always angry at the nearest player, have Speed 1 and Regeneration 1, and ride spiders (does not apply to player-crafted golems)